SEO

 The Role of Schema Markup in AI Understanding

 If headings define structure, schema markup provides clear context.
 If headings form the skeleton of your content, schema markup acts as the nervous system.
-Schema is structured code that explicitly tells search engines what your content represents.
+Schema markup is structured code that explicitly tells search engines what your content represents.

 For example, a simple heading that says “Frequently Asked Questions” might not be enough.
 Adding the FAQPage schema clearly signals to AI that the content contains questions and answers.
 This removes ambiguity and increases trust.